Sydneychick2748/express.js-note-taker/README.md

 ## Description
-This project is an application called Note Taker that can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+This project is a Note Taker application that can be used to write and save notes.
+This application uses an Express.js back end and saves and retrieves note data from a JSON file.
 This application will also be deployed to Heroku.

 View deployed HEROKU app here: https://dry-bayou-61928.herokuapp.com/